Tuestech/v2/README.md

 # Tuesday
-Tuesday is a task management tool that helps students manage and prioritize tasks.
+Tuesday is a web app that helps students manage and prioritize tasks.

 ## Table of contents